 Some of the shows include:

-- "O:" A mix of surrealism, romance, acrobatics, and synchronized swimming acts, this show has been considered the best in Las Vegas in several votes.
-It can be seen at the Bellagio Hotel.
+- "O" mixes surrealism, romance, acrobatics, and synchronized swimming acts, and has been considered the best in Las Vegas in several votes.
+It is at the Bellagio Hotel.

-- "Ka:" One of the most dynamic shows, it combines an incredible mix of martial arts, romance, acrobatics, and gravity-defying acts.
+- "Ka" is one of the most dynamic shows; it combines an incredible mix of martial arts, romance, acrobatics, and gravity-defying acts.
 It's playing at the MGM Grand Hotel.

-- "Love" is a musical production based on the creation of The Beatles, supported by visual effects, tales of passion, and overcoming, sure to leave audiences clapping and singing along.
+- "Love" is a musical production based on the Beatles' creation.
+It is supported by visual effects, tales of passion, and overcoming, and is sure to leave audiences clapping and singing along.
 It's available at the Mirage Hotel.

-In Las Vegas, the show line-up is highly varied, as are the prices, ranging from $69 and up.
+The show lineup in Las Vegas is highly varied, as are the prices, which range from $69 and up.

 8. Death Valley

-The best times to visit Death Valley are during spring, fall, and winter, as the weather is more comfortable during these seasons.
+The best times to visit Death Valley are spring, fall, and winter, as the weather is more comfortable.
 Activities include hiking, rock climbing, scenic drives, camping, and a tour of the history of the Wild West.

-It is one of the hottest, driest, and lowest-lying places in North America, so visiting in the summer is not recommended.
-The permanent drought and temperature records are extreme in this desert that offers incredibly colorful scenery despite its intimidating name.
+It is one of North America's hottest, driest, and lowest-lying places, so visiting in the summer is not recommended.
+The permanent drought and temperature records are extreme in this desert, offering incredibly colorful scenery despite its intimidating name.
 This valley is located two hours from Las Vegas.

 Prices in 2022 are as follows: